katgirl/cp_pagepeel/README.md

 <h1>Pagepeel for Contao 3</h1>
-This plugin allows you to create a pagepeel effect using javascript and flash.
+This plugin allows you to create a pagepeel effect in Contao 3 using javascript and flash.
 It's based on the free jquery-pagepeel from smartredfox.
 The contao version completely rewritten in MooTools.